USFWS/secas/_posts/2023-11-18-Blueprint-2023-data-now-available-in-Blueprint-Explorer.md

 We also moved out of the sidebar instructions on how to use the viewer.
 Those are now available from the top menu.
 We expanded the level of detail available in those instructions, and added screenshots.
 This makes the sidebar text shorter and easier to read, and provides a better step-by-step tutorial for those folks who like to read the directions before they try to assemble IKEA furniture--or use an online viewer. ;)

 Last, but certainly not least, you'll probably notice several changes to the pixel filtering mode, which was first released back in February.
 The previous interaction required users to adjust slider bars to choose a range of values for the Blueprint, indicators, hubs and corridors and threat layers.
 The map would then update to show the part of the Blueprint that met those criteria.
-In user testing, it was clear that the slider bars were confusing to many people, so we switched to a checkbox-style interaction that is more consistent with common practices for filtering search results on other platforms, like online shopping sites.
+In user testing, it became clear that the slider bars confused many peole, so we switched to a checkbox-style interaction that is more consistent with common practices for filtering search results on other platforms, like online shopping sites.

+Now, you first click to activate a filter layer, and then check and uncheck the boxes to refine your filter criteria.
+This approach has several benefits:

+1. You can filter by non-contiguous values, like just the low and high ends of an indicator (leaving out the clasess in the middle)
+2. It's much easier to see the range of values that are available to choose from for a particular filter
+3. Checkboxes make more sense than a range for indicators where the order of values isn't immediately obvious (it's fine for 1-5 species, but less obvious for known grasslands-grassland geology).

+Another change to pixel filtering in this update is that the filter options available to you will change based on the area covered by your map window.
+If you zoom into the continental United States, the Caribbean indicators will disappear to unclutter the sidebar.
+Similarly, if you zoom into the Caribbean, the continental indicators will automatically hide themselves.
+We hope this will help keep pixel filtering relatively simple despite all the new indicators that we added for Blueprint 2023.